bjssacademy/advanced-tdd/chapter04/chapter04.md

 - the parameters row and col given to PlaceShip index the 2D array directly
 - the presence of a ship is marked by a string "SHIP"

-I don't know about you, but that's a lot of highly specific detail going on there!
+That's a lot of highly specific detail going on there!

 ### Why is this bad?

-The most obvious reason is that programming interface is bad.
+The most obvious reason is that this programming interface is bad.
 The code in our tests is the first working example of our production code being used.
 So, in the real game, the programmer will have to reach into the Grid, check locations[][] and look for "SHIP" - exactly as our test does.

 _That is a lot to know about and a lot to do_